 In 1979 the Callahan's had several flat bed trailers they wanted to use to haul corn and wheat for their farming operation.
 As a solution, the first Callahan Hoist was designed and built in their manufacturing shop for their own use.

 Soon after the Callahan's created the first hoists, local farmers saw the potential and purchased the hoists to assist with dumping their chopped hay for cubing operations.
 Word spread, and a trucker in California heard about the Callahan hoist and ordered six of them.
 From there, the Callahan Hoist gained popularity and Dean and Nancy have been busy with orders ever since.

 After the success of the Callahan Hoist, Dean and Nancy decided to spread their operations beyond just manufacturing.
-In addition to building trailers and truck bodies, the couple also farms hay, has a 1,300-cow dairy, runs a gravel pit, operates an orchard, does well-drilling, excavating, hay-compressing, and owns a trucking business.
+While still building trailers and truck bodies, the couple has since handed off the operations to their children of the hay farm, a 3,500-cow dairy, a gravel pit and excavating company, a hay-compressing facility, and a trucking business.